 Runner-up: Gott's Roadside

-The burritos at Sancho's Taqueria soar off tables and into mouths so quickly you might mistake one for a bird or a plane.
-Don't be fooled, though — the variety of burrito options at Sancho's are well worth savoring.
-At this burrito joint, the sky's the limit when it comes to portions and ingredients.
+The variety of burrito options served at Sancho's Taqueria is well worth savoring.
+The sky's the limit when it comes to portions and ingredients.
 Choose from 12 different kinds of burritos with eight different meat options, as well as vegetarian fare.
-Whether your tortilla is stuffed with french fries or fish, it's hard to go wrong at Sancho's.

 491 Lytton Ave., Palo Alto, 650-322 8226; sanchostaqueria.com